cosmos/interchain-security/docs/docs/adrs/adr-005-cryptographic-equivocation-verification.md

 Given a three-week unbonding period, this means that an equivocation proposal needs to be submitted within one week since the infraction occurred.

 This ADR proposes a system to slash validators automatically for equivocation, immediately upon the provider chain's receipt of the evidence.
 Another thing to note is that we intend to introduce this system in stages, since even the partial ability to slash and/or tombstone is a strict improvement in security.
-For the first stage of this work, we will only handle light client attacks.
+Additionally, this feature will be implemented in two iterations: first we will start by handling light client attacks and secondly the double signing attack handling we be added.

 ### Light Client Attack